Julie Inman Grant, Commissioner, Office of the eSafety Commissioner

 Most recently, Julie served as Director of Government Relations Asia Pacific at Adobe, where she worked with governments across the region on issues such as innovation and digital transformation, creativity and STEM skills development and cybersecurity.

-Ms Jennifer Hoffman, Commissioner for Victims of Crime, Department of Justice, Western Australia
+Ms Kati Kraszlan, Acting Commissioner for Victims of Crime, Department of Justice, Western Australia.

-Dr Rae Kaspiew, Senior Research Fellow, Australian Institute of Family Studies
+Dr Rachel Carson, Senior Research Fellow, Manager – Family Law and Family Violence, Australian Institute of Family Studies

 Assistant Commissioner Dean McWhirter has had a diverse career during his 35 years in Victoria Police.
 He has worked at various supervisory levels across Victoria Police including the Intelligence and Covert Support Department, Transit Safety Division, Ethical Standards Department, Traffic Camera Office and People Development Command.